nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

 **Early Adversity**

 1. **Longitudinal mechanisms linking deprivation and threat to psychopathology and school outcomes.** Deprivation and threat are two dimensions of early adversity that uniquely contribute to behavioral and neural development.
-Using data from the Durham Child Health and Development Study (DCHD), I am exploring how  deprivation and threat uniquely contribute to the development of psychopathology and school achievement through differences in cogntion and emotional reactivity.
+Using data from the Durham Child Health and Development Study (DCHD), I am exploring how  deprivation and threat uniquely contribute to the development of psychopathology and school achievement through differences in cognition and emotional reactivity.

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Daniel Bauer (UNC).

 2. **Measuring unpredictability in the family and physical environment.** Unpredictability, or random fluctuations in the family and physical environment, might be a unique dimension of adversity by which children learn the salience of cues in their environment.
 We are using data-driven techniques (e.g., exploratory factor analysis) to explore how various measures of unpredictable and chaotic environments (e.g., household chaos, food insecurity, parental instability) relate to each other.

-    **Collaborators:** Margaret Sheridan (UNC), Katie McLaughlin (Harvard University)
+    **Collaborators:** Margaret Sheridan (UNC), Katie McLaughlin (Harvard University).

 **Gut Microbiome**